 Areas identified in further need of improvement related to the need to raise standards in reading and writing in Arabic, to share outstanding teaching practice further across the school and to develop the use of assessment information in order to more effectively plan for individual student progress - again another key area of focus in the inspection focus.
-With the next ADEK inspection due in 2019-20, Al Ain Academy has most of the current academic year to raise standards in those areas identified.
+With the next ADEK inspection postponed in 2019-20, Al Ain Academy has had at least two further years to raise standards in those areas identified.
 If it can do so, it would be only the second school in Al Ain to achieve the Outstanding rating.

 There is no doubt that in common with all Aldar Academies' schools, Al Ain Academy delivers a very good quality of education.
-However, the Al Ain school (which shares a very similar physical structure and layout to the older Abu Dhabi Island Al Muna and Pearl Academies - both Primary schools) would benefit from a significant facilities upgrade, though would risk losing some of its charm in the process.
+However, the Al Ain school shares a very similar physical structure and layout to the older Abu Dhabi Island Al Muna and Pearl Academies - both Primary only schools.
+Whilst much has been done to improve the appearance and facilities of the Al Ain school, which includes excellent outdoor spaces, to match the Abu Dhabi based all-through schools of Aldar Academies, Al Ain Academy would benefit from a significant facilities upgrade, though would potentilly risk losing some of its charm in the process.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.